 - 92% said they gained new insights and tactics that will help them further their solutions work

 - 98% said the Summit allowed them to meet peers they otherwise would not have had the chance to meet

 - 83% said they better understand solutions journalism and the work that SJN does.

 A: It’s virtually impossible not to have a blast.
 Not only are people generous and collaborative, but we (SJN) also incorporate things like a storytelling night, adequate stretching time, and dance parties into the mix.
 And not to oversell it, but past attendees have ranked the meals as “the best conference food ever.”

 Q: Why isn’t every gathering held at Sundance Mountain Resort?

 A: We don’t know.
-The resort is a short shuttle ride from Salt Lake City airport — easier to get to than Brooklyn on a weekend.
+The resort is a short, 75-minute shuttle ride from Salt Lake City airport.
 Sundance sits on the slopes of Mt.
 Timpanogos in Utah’s gorgeous Wasatch Range.
 The quiet resort is absolutely stunning, an ideal location for meaty discussions, creative brainstorming, and after-hours old-fashioneds at the Owl Bar.
 See more details about the resort here and fawn over Google images of the place here.